KebabGarva/Tunkeutumistestaus2023-bgu248/Penetration-testing-setup/README.md

-# A quick way to establish a testing environment for penetration testing
+# A quick way to establish a testing environment for penetration testing (Kali and Metasploitable2)

 Special thanks to Vagrant for making it easy and fast to do this whole process.